Virgin Media 200Mb broadband review

 For those in areas that aren't Virgin Media enabled, there are two possibilities.

-Until the past year or so, Virgin Media have increased their footprint by just a little every year, mostly in new builds - and the majority of their other expansion plans have focused on urban areas, although there are now efforts to expand to smaller communities.
+Until early 2015, Virgin Media increased their footprint by just a little every year, mostly in new builds - and the majority of their other expansion plans have focused on urban areas, although there are now efforts to expand to smaller communities.

 There are also the odd spots in Virgin Media areas that were missed out for some reason.
 These missed properties were rarely upgraded - sometimes only by request.